jjvanzon/Circular-Language-Spec/spec/system-interfaces/system-interfaces-loose-ideas.md

 A read of an output parameter is always accompanied by a write to another object.
 A write to an input parameter is always preceded by a read from another object.
 A read operation is always accompanied by a write operation.
 A value is read from one object, only to be written to another object.

 - \> Actually, writing is not the only purpose a read can have.
-You can also read for access, apart from read for assignment, but this will be thought through later.
+You can also read for access, apart from read for assignment, but this might be thought through later.

 ##### Clone

-For more complex objects, value direction can mean an object will be cloned up until a certain cloning depth.
-When the values of an object are cloned up until a certain depth, no references to original objects will be taken over by the clone.
+For more complex objects, value direction can mean an object might be cloned up until a certain cloning depth.
+When the values of an object are cloned up until a certain depth, no references to original objects might be taken over by the clone.
 Clones like that never have references to existing objects, but always contain entirely new objects or object references that are __Nothing__.

 A single-value transfer is actually the equivalent of a cloning operation with a depth of __1__.

-There are other types of cloning in which clones do end up with reference to existing objects, but those types of cloning will be covered in the article Clone in the Editing Aspects.
+There are other types of cloning in which clones do end up with reference to existing objects, but those types of cloning might be covered in the article Clone in the Editing Aspects.

 These are examples diagram expressions of __Value__ cloning operations: